cj-mills/christianjmills/_posts/2021-12-16-Notes on How to Speak.md

 ---
-title: Notes on Getting Your First Tech Job
+title: Notes on How To Speak
 layout: post
 toc: false
 comments: true